Spinach and Artichoke Grilled Turkey Burgers

-She got to indulge in a cheeseburger after she completed any long run that was more than 5 miles if she felt like it… and I adopted the rule, too, because hi, cheeseburgers are awesome.
+This rule states that she gets to indulge in a cheeseburger after she completes any long run more than 5 miles if she feels like it… and I adopted the rule for myself, too, because hi, cheeseburgers are awesome.

 Bonus points: The filling is chock-full of vegetables and a little bit of cheese to add pizzazz to your usual turkey burger.